devleaks/golfleague/common/docs/guide/intro.md

 Scoring can be done at different level, from global, match-based score, to detailed hole-by-hole score and statistics.

+For global scoring, organizers only need to enter the final score for the round.

+For detailed scoring, the score of each individual hole need to be entered.
+As a prerequisite to this, organizer first need to enter details about the golf course being played (par, stroke index, etc.)

 Golf course and more
 --------------------

+Rounds of golf are played at golf course facilities.
+The application allows organizers to enter such facilities, their location, pictures, and more importantly, golf related data such as course rating and slope indices, which are mandatory if handicap is taken into account.

 Golfers
 -------

+Competitions are played by golfer who can apply for access to the application.
+Once their application has been approved, golfer can

+  - View calendar of competitions,
+  - Register to participate to competitions, or to events such as dinners,
+  - View their scores, and event pictures.

+If permetted by the league manager, golfer can enter their own scores and sign other competitors' scorecards.
+If permetted by the league manager, golfer also post pictures of events he participated to.

 Example of Use